tilburgsciencehub/website/content/topics/Research-skills/templates-dynamic-content/dynamic reports/figure-formatting-rmarkdown.md

 [R-link](equatiomatic-rmarkdown.Rmd).
 {{% /codeblock %}}

 ## Formatting through Chunk Options
 `RMarkdown` enables figures to be directly formatted via chunk options.
-This enables full control over their presentation within your report.
+This allows for full control over the presentation of figures within your report.

 Here is a list of figure formatting options: